internal-bit/internal-bit/README.md

-# Hello and welcome, my username is internal.
+# Hello, my name is internal.

 ## My Goals and Dreams
 - To master C++ (my favorite).